Nancy Grant, Executive Director

 Bicycle Coalition of Maine Board of Directors

 Larry retired to Maine from New York City in 2003 and joined the Bicycle Coalition board in 2005.
 He is a founding member of the coalition’s Yellow Jersey Club, a League Cycling Instructor and an avid road cyclist.
-In Maine, Larry is currently Vice President of the Board of Trustees of the Portland Museum of Art; Vice President of the Board and Chair of the Capital Campaign for the Friends of the Kotzschmar Organ; and a member of the Board of Trustees of the Bowdoin International Music Festival.
+In Maine, Larry is on the Board of Trustees of the Portland Museum of Art; President of the Board and Chair of the Capital Campaign for the Friends of the Kotzschmar Organ; and a member of the Board of Trustees of the Bowdoin International Music Festival.

 Mark Ishkanian, Readfield, Vice President

 When Mark isn’t cycling, he works as a public relations and communications consultant to several health care organizations.
 Past chair of the American Lung Association of Maine, he serves on the boards of Maine Huts and Trails and Syntiro.